Skip to main content

 function NotificationBadge() {

-const { unreadCount, isOpen, isReady, toggle, open, close } = useNotifizz();
+const { unreadCount, isOpen, isReady, toggle } = useNotifizz();

 if (!isReady) return null;